 The challenge in diagnosing depression is that symptoms mimic those for many other health problems.
 These symptoms may include lethargy, weight loss, lack of interest in food, drink and social activities, and a tendency to sleep more.
 Medical examinations are critical to rule out health problems that may include anything from a chemical imbalance to a thyroid-related condition.

-Causes for Depression
+Causes for Depression in Dogs

 According to Dr. Van Lienden, change is usually at the root of canine depression.
 As for George, the change could be a sudden death, or other disappearance, of a valued dog or human companion.
 It might be an unwanted change of scenery, such as when the owner moves from one location to another.
 Or it could be an unwanted addition, like a new baby, pet, or housemate that has altered the dog’s routine in some way.